rcl-ssl/RCL.CertificateBot/README.md

 ## How to use

 - Install the Windows Service or Linux Daemon in the server running your websites
-- Register and configure an **AAD Application** in Azure Active Directory for service to use
+- Register and configure an **AAD Application** in Azure Active Directory for the service to use
 - Every four (4) days, the service will check for certificates about to expire and renew them automatically and also replace expired certificates in the server

 ## Read the documentation